Project-Siege/nj_image_tools/README.md

 1. Select the object with the image textures you wish to resize.
 2. In the `NJ-Resize Images` panel, choose a preset size or enter a custom size.
 3. Click `Resize Images` to resize the image textures of the selected object.

+### Convert Folder to DDS

+1. Select a folder containing images to convert to DDS.
+2. In the `NJ-TexConv` panel, choose the compression format for the folder images.
+3. Click `Convert Folder to DDS` to convert all images in the folder to DDS format.

 ## Dependencies